techstackmedia/react-front-to-back/README.md

 With this approach, the new item will always be assigned a unique negative ID, ensuring it appears at the top of the list when displayed in the UI.

 Keep in mind that this solution will work specifically with JSON-server and assumes that the ID field is unique and sortable (e.g., numbers or timestamps).
 If your API or backend has different constraints, you may need to adjust the approach accordingly.

+In summary, the React application interacts with the JSON server (backend) through various API calls (GET, POST, PATCH, DELETE) to manage feedback data.
+The `FeedbackProvider` component holds the state and functions for data management, and the other components use the `FeedbackContext` to access this shared state and perform CRUD operations.

 Below is a quick summary: